 Does Medical Debt Expire?

 Despite what you have probably seen on Facebook, the debts you owe do not magically disappear completely after seven years.
 They only fall off your credit report.
 You are still responsible for that debt.
-What happens after a debt falls off your credit report will depend on the statute of limitations laws in your local area.
+Which happens after a debt falls off your credit report will depend on the statute of limitations laws in your local area.
 But you have a few options for medical debt relief.

 What Happens When Medical Bills go to Collections